-After completing the steps listed in this section, the Grant Recipient must complete the steps listed in Section 5.5 Steps for Award and Contracting.
+- After completing the steps listed in this section, the Grant Recipient must complete the steps listed in Section 5.5 Steps for Award and Contracting. - Exception: If local policy does not require action by the governing body to award a contract for a micro-purchase, Section 5.5.2 will not apply.